vtex-apps/quantity-on-cart/docs/README.md

 <!-- ALL-CONTRIBUTORS-BADGE:END -->
 <!-- DOCS-IGNORE:end -->

-The **Quantity On Cart app** displays a message informing customers of the quantity of the same product they have added to the cart.
+The Quantity on Cart app allows you to display a message to your customers informing how many units of a product they have added to the cart.
+This message can be displayed in a [Shelf](https://developers.vtex.com/vtex-developer-docs/docs/vtex-io-documentation-building-a-shelf) or in a product page.

 ![app-example](https://user-images.githubusercontent.com/67270558/162291375-e469fb78-ef87-4eeb-bd8b-f228a4579a52.gif)